JoseVS1/blog-author-frontend/README.md

 -   On the post detail page (`/posts/:id`), all comments are displayed.
 -   Authors will see "Edit" and "Delete" buttons on *every* comment, allowing full moderation.

-## API Endpoints

-This application consumes the ObsidianPost Backend API.
-It does not expose its own endpoints.
-Key interactions include fetching posts/comments, user login, author promotion, and full CRUD operations for posts and comments via the backend API.

 ## Security

 -   User authentication relies on JWT tokens provided by the backend.